 The stable outlook reflects our assessment of CHS' very strong business position and strengthening overall financial profile.
-We also expect that management will likely sustain operating profitability at or near current levels of 3% to 4% operating margins and maintain overall financial flexibility in light of the capital spending program, with debt service coverage of at least 4.5x, days' cash on hand no lower than 200, and cash-to-debt of between 130% and 150%.
+We also expect that management will likely sustain operating profitability at or near current levels of 3% to 4% operating margins and maintain overall financial flexibility in light of the capital spending program, with days' cash on hand no lower than 200, and cash to debt of at least 130%.

-We could consider a positive rating action beyond the one- to two-year outlook period if CHS absorbs the debt and capital plan successfully, with a trend of coverage sustained at greater than 5x, days' cash on hand sustained between 240 and 275 days and cash to debt sustained at greater than 200%.
+We could consider a positive rating action beyond the outlook period if CHS absorbs the debt and capital plan successfully, with a trend of coverage sustained at greater than 5x, and days' cash on hand and cash to debt sustained at greater than 250 days' and 200%, respectively.
 A negative outlook or lower rating during the next one to two years is unlikely due to the strength of the financial profile and business position.
-Should operating profitability or liquidity decrease to levels not commensurate with the current rating, with coverage sustained at levels less than 3.5x, or cash to debt lower than 130%, we could consider a negative outlook or rating change during the next one to two years.
+Should operating profitability or liquidity decrease to levels not commensurate with the current rating, with coverage sustained at levels less than 3.5x, or cash to debt lower than 130%, we could consider a negative outlook or rating change during the next two years.